CollinHeist/TitleCardMaker/docs/user_guide/logs.md

 level of either `Debug`, `Info`, `Warning`, `Error`, or `Critical`.
 Setting the filter at a specific level will not display messages of lower priority than that level.

-By default the log table is set to `Info` mode, meaning `Debug` messages are omitted.
-When debugging a problem, a good first step is to change this to `Debug`.

 !!! tip "Table Interaction"